Open dynamics of entanglement in mesoscopic bosonic systems: Mesoscopic description of bosonic modes

-In the following we show that $\hat \rho_4$, which we call \textit{extended reduced state}, contains information about entanglement of both Gaussian states with high average numbers of photons and more importantly non-Gaussian states (for which PPT criterion cannot reveal entanglement based on covariance matrix).
-We also show the time evolution of this matrix under open evolution given by equation \eqref{eq:full_ev}.
-At the same time we equip the proposed mesoscopic description with multiple intuitive and familiar tools from finite-dimensional Hlibert spaces.
+In the following, we show that $\hat \rho_4$, which we call \textit{extended reduced state}, contains information about entanglement of both Gaussian states with high average numbers of particles, and more importantly, non-Gaussian states (for which the PPT criterion cannot reveal entanglement based on the covariance matrix).
+At the same time, we equip the proposed mesoscopic description with multiple intuitive and familiar tools from finite-dimensional Hilbert spaces.

+Furthermore, in many circumstances, the open evolution imposed on the system is approximately Markovian.
+Thus, further on we show the set of evolution equations for the matrix $\hat\rho_4$ for such scenarios.
+This type of evolution of the full state of the bosonic modes $\hat\rho_F$ is described by the GKLS equation \cite{GKLS1,GKLS2}.
+In particular, this equation can be written for $N$ orthogonal bosonic modes $a_j$ using the independent particles approximation in such a way that it includes relevant processes of particle decay and production, random elastic scattering, and classical coherent pumping \cite{Alicki_Mezo,Linowski_Mezo}.
+We base our considerations upon this equation, which reads: